National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Other Natural or Manmade Factors Affecting Its Continued Existence

 This factor was not considered a primary factor in the decline of the Southern DPS.
 Non-native species are an ongoing problem in the Sacramento-San Joaquin River and Delta systems (CDFG, 2002).
-One risk for green sturgeon associated with the introduction of non-native species involves the replacement of relatively uncontaminated food items with those that may be contaminated (70 FR 17386; April 6, 2005).
+One risk for green sturgeon associated with the introduction of non-native species Start Printed Page 17764involves the replacement of relatively uncontaminated food items with those that may be contaminated (70 FR 17386; April 6, 2005).

 The previous Status Review (Adams et al., 2002) summarized juvenile entrainment data and change in annual mean number over time.
 Juvenile entrainment is considered a type of threat imposed by water diversions, but the degree to which it is affecting the continued existence of the Southern DPS remains uncertain.